namespace-ee/react-calendar-timeline/README.md

 ### maxZoom
 Largest time the calendar can zoom to in milliseconds.
 Default `5 * 365.24 * 86400 * 1000` (5 years)

+### clickTolerance
+How many pixels we can drag the background for it to be counted as a click on the background.
+Defualt: `3`

 ### canMove
 Can items be dragged around?
 Can be overridden in the `items` array.
 Defaults to `true`